|Disabled object||If checked, then the edited object won't be included (including its subobjects) into the running

 List of all disabled PROMOTIC objects can be seen in the INFO system in the /System/DisabledObjects item.

 Macro expression can be used for input (it is evaluated while the application is launching).
 Caution!This property affects other objects in the runtime mode (these may refer to this conditionally disabled object).
 Therefore it is evaluated on launch before others and also the Macro expression $.par cannot be used.
-It is prferable to use for example Macro expression $.cfgfile and this way use the configuration file to define which object will really be launched in the app.
+It is preferable to use for example Macro expression $.cfgfile and this way use the configuration file to define which object will really be launched in the application.

 |Object name||Name (identifier) of the PROMOTIC object.
 It is used for returning a reference to this object by the PmObject.Pm method. |